CMU-IDS-2021/fp--05839-abby-jeff-kyle-will/Report.md

 ### Introduction

 Machine intelligence, and the prospect of machine superintelligence, is one of the most consequential issues of our generation.
 While it stands to reason that machine intelligence might prove remarkably beneficial to humanity, there is also a non-negligible probability that its inception might spell the end of life as we know it.
+The juxtaposition of these two potential outcomes is one of aspects of this topic that makes it susceptible to hijacking by emotional appeals and arguments.
+In this project, we aim to provide readers with a deeper understanding of both the risks and opportunities posed by the development of machine intelligence in a rigorous, data-driven manner.

-On a more general level, the problem we address in this project extends beyond just the field of machine intelligence to a broader issue.
+**Aside** On a more general level, the problem we address in this project extends beyond just the field of machine intelligence to a broader issue.
 Why is machine intelligence a difficult topic about which to communicate effectively?
 We believe the answer lies in the following observations:

 - Machine intelligence is a topic that demands some level of technical competence to fully understand.
 - Machine intelligence has great potential for disruptive effects in our society.
 People (in a general sense) are naturally unreceptive to radical ideas that predict massive changes in their mode of living.
 Furthermore, expectations regarding machine intelligence have been warped by continued attention to relatively-unimportant aspects of the field in the public sphere.